rebbasivesh/rebbasivesh/README.md

 🛠️ Turning ideas into functional wonders is my game.

-⚡ From microelectronics to power systems, I'm up for it all.

 🚀 Staying ahead in the tech game is my mission.

-🌐 Let's connect and dive into the ECE world together!
+🌐 Let's connect and dive into the ELECTRONIC COMMUNICATION world together!